GenbuProject/Mastodon-Material/docs/customization_guide.md

 </details>

 ### Improve the browseability

 This theme based on Material Design Guideline strictly, the less information are displayed by the default settings than the mastodon default ones in a same density.
-This plugin (dense plugin) can make the information displayed more by ignoring the guideline.
+Dense plugin can make the information displayed more by ignoring the guideline.

 Uncomment `@use 'plugins/dense';` to enable it.

 <details>
 <summary>show/hide screenshots</summary>

-Before
+Default
 ![before](res/mastodon-light.png)

-After
+Dense
 ![after](res/dense.png)
 </details>

-## (etc) Disable the material design icon font
+## Disable the material design icon font (Unrecommended)

-This theme use [Material Icons Font](https://google.github.io/material-design-icons/#icon-font-for-the-web) by Google to display Material Design icon.
+This theme use [Material Icons Font](https://fonts.google.com/icons) by Google to display Material Design icon.
 If you have some problem about license, you can use [Font Awesome](https://fontawesome.com/), default icon font without any bad effect on other UI in this theme.

-Open `mastodon-material/profiles/{profile_name}/loader.scss` and comment out `@use 'theme/material-icons';` to disable it.
+Open [`mastodon-material/theme/icons.scss`](../src/mastodon-material/theme/icons.scss) and comment out `@use 'material-icons';` to disable it.